Discrete Approximate Circle Bundles: Experiments

-To illustrate, we used the coordinatization algorithm described in Section~\ref{sec: Coordinatization} to compute global coordinates for $X_{\text{prism}}$ compatible with the maximal stage $W\subset \mathcal{N}(\mathcal{U})$ of the weights filtration on which the characteristic class representatives became coboundaries.
-We isolated the set of densities $\widetilde{X}_{\text{prism}}\subset X_{\text{prism}}$ whose base point projections satisfied $|z| < 0.1$, then projected these base points to the equator $\mathbb{RP}^{1}\subset\mathbb{RP}^{2}$.
-Figure~\ref{fig: Prism Nerve Subcomplex} shows the 1-skeleton of $W$; the nodes which correspond to open sets containing the base projections of points in $\widetilde{X}_{\text{prism}}$ are highlighted.
 Figure~\ref{fig: Prism Density KB} shows a sample of $\widetilde{X}_{\text{prism}}$ arranged according to assigned base angles in $\mathbb{RP}^{1}$ and assigned fiber angles in $\mathbb{S}^{1}$.
 Observe that the base angle assigned to each density roughly captures its axis of symmetry, and that this axis steadily traverses a rotation by $\pi$ as the base angle varies from $0$ to $\pi$.
 The fiber angles assigned to densities in any narrow vertical strip roughly parametrize a rotation by $\frac{2\pi}{3}$ about a common axis of symmetry.
 On the other hand, careful inspection shows that the direction of rotation abruptly flips near the dotted vertical line, reflecting a location in the nerve where a cut was made before coordinatization.
 This also confirms the Klein bottle structure of the restricted bundle underlying $\widetilde{X}_{\text{prism}}$.\\

-Finally, we used the pipeline described in Section~\ref{sec: Coordinatization} to construct a point cloud embedding $F:X_{\text{prism}}\to V(2)$ which respects the global topology implied by the characteristic classes (recall these were well-defined on the entire nerve $\mathcal{N}(\mathcal{U})$).
-In this sense, our pipeline serves a similar function as Isomap, but with the preservation of topological (rather than geometric) features in mind.
+Finally, to demonstrate our bundle map algorithm, we used the procedure described in Section~\ref{sec: Coordinatization} to construct a point cloud embedding $F:X_{\text{prism}}\to V(2,60)\times_{O(2)}\mathbb{S}^{1}\subset\mathbb{R}^{120}$ for the full dataset which respects the global topology implied by the characteristic classes (recall these were well-defined on the entire nerve $\mathcal{N}(\mathcal{U})$).
+One could potentially reduce the ambient dimension further by applying Principal Stiefel Coordinates to the dataset of frames in $V(2,60)$ used to produce $F$.
 The mean projection errors for different projection dimensions are shown in Figure~\ref{fig: PSC} .\\